Special Visiting Teachers

 Our resident geshe – Geshe Ngawang Rabga

-Please refer to our page devoted to Root Institute's new, and very first, resident geshe, Ngawang Rabga.
+Please refer to our page devoted to our first resident geshe, Ngawang Rabga.

 Geshe Dorji Damdul